billylkc/old-blog/content/about/index.md

 # Bio
 I’m a simple but tremendously curious person.
 I decided to blah blah blah.
 I really enjoy discovering, knowing and understanding about the only universe I’ll ever life on.
 I’ve developed a great love for lalala.
 Nowadays I’m focusing on the emergent field of Machine Learning.

-And I went to Australia and worked as a deckhand for almost two years, which I am pretty proud of.
+Also, I went to Australia and worked as a deckhand for almost two years, which I am pretty proud of.

 ![Starcat](/images/starcat.jpg)